Charged with Deception to Obtain Drugs in Columbus?

 In an effort to reduce the amount of illegal prescription use in Ohio, state lawmakers have increased the penalties for any type of involvement in illegal prescriptions, and any person found to have been using prescription drugs illegally, possessing such drugs illegally, or having in their possession a method for obtaining the drug is going to be dealing with a tough prosecutor in criminal court.

 As this is a felony offense in the state, and great efforts are currently being made to reduce this problem in the Columbus area, it is likely that the prosecutor on your case will be one of the more capable in the group.
 It becomes vital that you have an equally powerful drug crime lawyer fighting on your behalf.
-As your professional life can essentially be destroyed if convicted of this crime, the legal team at The Koffel Law Firm must act fast.
+As your professional life can essentially be destroyed if convicted of this crime, the legal team at KBN must act fast.
 Contact the firm at once if you have been arrested for this charge, so that the defense strategy can be determined and action can be taken on your behalf.